The browser you are using is not supported. Please consider using a modern browser.

 Global Refuge and Yoga Alliance will launch the pilot program in January 2024 at two Global Refuge refugee resettlement partner sites, Samaritas in Troy, Michigan, and Lutheran Services Carolina in Myrtle Beach, South Carolina.
 Yoga Alliance will provide Global Refuge with program models and guidance on yoga integration, impact evaluation, and support with identifying yoga professionals with relevant lived experiences and trauma-informed training to lead and facilitate programming.
 Once underway, the pilot program will enhance mental health services Global Refuge offers to refugees and immigrants.

 “Yoga has been proven to improve mental health, which is an underlying challenge for New Americans who endure so much while fleeing from their home countries.
-Along with its health benefits, we believe yoga classes will be invaluable for refugees and immigrants since they’ll be in an inclusive setting where they can socialize and build a community,” said Krish O’Mara Vignarajah, President and CEO of Global Refuge.
+Along with its health benefits, we believe yoga classes will be invaluable for refugees and immigrants since they’ll be in a setting where they can socialize and build a community,” said Krish O’Mara Vignarajah, President and CEO of Global Refuge.
 “We are pleased to partner with Yoga Alliance to add another element to the holistic support we provide to New Americans.
 This pilot program will affirm our goal of expanding the innovative programming that we offer to help refugees and immigrants as they rebuild their lives.”

 “Refugees and immigrants face untold challenges, and we believe that this pilot program will provide mental, emotional, and communal supports that are critical to their finding stability and success in the United States,” said Shannon Roche, Yoga Alliance President & CEO.
 “Cost, accessibility, bias, and other factors often prevent people from accessing mental health support.
 Research shows that consistent yoga practice can have a positive impact on mood, boost endorphin production, and decrease anxiety, making it a proven complementary tool for those who are managing depression, anxiety, and other mental health conditions.
 We are proud to partner with Global Refuge on this effort, and we remain committed to bringing yoga to more spaces and communities.”